ozdilkazim/Team-Profile-Generator/README.md

 * [Questions](#questions)

 ## Installation
 You should run `node -install` before running the code.
-If you make the test the if the code works properly please use `node -d -install` to use `jest` to make a test.
 ## Usage
 Follow installation guide while using `node index.js` for generate a team profile HTML page.
 ## License